Cheniere Energy, Inc. (NYSEAMERICAN:LNG) Shares Bought by Ilmarinen Mutual Pension Insurance Co

 Analysts Set New Price Targets

 LNG has been the topic of a number of analyst reports.
+Cowen lifted their target price on Cheniere Energy from $145.00 to $170.00 in a research report on Thursday, May 5th.
 Mizuho lifted their target price on Cheniere Energy from $159.00 to $167.00 in a research report on Friday, August 5th.
-Cowen lifted their target price on Cheniere Energy from $145.00 to $170.00 in a research report on Thursday, May 5th.
 Barclays lifted their target price on Cheniere Energy from $160.00 to $186.00 and gave the stock an “overweight” rating in a research report on Tuesday.
 JPMorgan Chase & Co. lifted their target price on Cheniere Energy from $183.00 to $192.00 in a research report on Thursday, May 12th.
 Finally, Royal Bank of Canada lifted their target price on Cheniere Energy from $179.00 to $184.00 and gave the stock an “outperform” rating in a research report on Thursday, August 11th.
 Nine equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
 According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $165.00.

 Cheniere Energy Profile